ankitrai96/multilingual-algorithm-vault/README.md

 ## Multilingual Algorithm Vault
 As the name suggests, this repository is a consolidated analysis of various data structures and algorithms.

+### Purpose
+- manifestation of Algorithms in real life to distinguish them, their functioning and performance
+- highlight the contrast between different programming languages
+- observe code evolve.
+That is, beautify, simplify and shrinkify
+- act as a one stop reference

 ### Programming Languages
 1. C/C++
 2. Python